 - The best pre-med schools for becoming a doctor

 - The best college ranking lists and whether you should trust them

 - Whether it matters where you go to college

 - How to decide where to go to college

 College is where you really start focusing your studies and preparing for a career in medicine.
-Here’s everything you should do as an undergraduate to prepare yourself for the next major step: medical school.
+Here's everything you should do as an undergraduate to prepare yourself for the next major step in becoming a doctor: medical school.

 Meet All Pre-Med Requirements

 Most medical schools require students to have taken a series of courses as undergraduates.
-This ensures that they have strong foundational knowledge in math and science, and will be well-prepared for the more advanced courses they’ll take as med students.
+This ensures that they have strong foundational knowledge in math and science and will be well prepared for the more advanced courses they'll have to take as med students.